Altitude Sickness: Symptoms, Prevention & When to See a Doctor | ReallySick.sg

 Medical Advice Before Travel

 Travellers may wish to seek medical advice before travelling to high altitude destinations.
-A doctor can assess individual risk factors such as past history, itinerary, and planned activities13.
-Recommendations are personalised and based on clinical assessment.
+A doctor can assess individual risk factors such as past history, itinerary, and planned activities.
+Recommendations are personalized and based on clinical assessment.

 When to Seek Medical Attention

-Seek medical advice if symptoms are persistent, worsening, or affecting daily function1.
-Urgent care is required if there is severe headache, confusion, breathlessness at rest, or difficulty walking14.
-Descending to a lower altitude is often necessary if symptoms worsen1.
+Seek medical advice if symptoms are persistent, worsening, or affecting daily function.
+Urgent care is required if there is severe headache, confusion, breathlessness at rest, or difficulty walking.
+Descending to a lower altitude is often necessary if symptoms worsen.

 Final Advice